 Thus, it must be included in your not-to-do list.

-If you answer no, then drop it.
+If you answer no, drop it.

-What if you answer yes, ask again: Can I do something about it at the moment?
+What if you answer yes?
+Ask again: Can I do something about it at the moment?

-If you answer no, drop it!
+If you answer no, let the thought go.

 It is highly unwise to spend time worrying over missed opportunities or even mistakes you’ve made in the past.

-On the other hand, avoid worrying about events in the future that you have no control over.
+Avoid worrying about events in the future that you have no control over.

-Therefore, excessive worry about an event beyond your control is also one of the things to put on your not-to-do list.
+Excessive worry about an event beyond your control is also one of the things to put on your not-to-do list.

-3. Ignoring or Putting off Vital Tasks
+3. Not Ignoring or Putting Off Vital Tasks

 Many people subscribe to the idea of a to-do list because they want to avoid procrastination.

-Thereby, striking it out from your task for that day and getting it pushed aside (procrastinating it).
+By doing this, you are striking it out from your task for that day and getting it pushed aside (procrastinating it).

 Before subscribing to the idea of a not-to-do list, I’ve been a victim of this.